nbhusare/jekyll-cayman-theme/_posts/2017-07-19-parsing-and-validating-input-string.markdown

 }
 ```

-If you are in a non-dsl project and you want the injector to work, you could get hold of the IResourceServiceProvider instance using the following technicques
+If you are in a non-dsl project and you want the injection to work, you can get hold of the "IResourceServiceProvider" instance using the following technicques

 ```
 val resourceServiceProvider = IResourceServiceProvider.Registry.INSTANCE.getResourceServiceProvider(URI.createURI("dummy.mydsl"))